-- 1 teaspoon fresh rosemary y, minced or 1/2 teaspoon dried rosemary, minced
+- 1 teaspoon fresh rosemary minced or 1/2 teaspoon dried rosemary, minced

 - 1/2 teaspoon kosher salt

-- Ideally, you should let the lamb chops marinade in this sauce for 30 minutes to an hour.
-Cover the lamb chops, and place into the refrigerator while the flavors mingle together.
+- Ideally, you should let the lamb chops marinate in this sauce for 30 minutes to an hour.
+Cover the lamb chops, and place them into the refrigerator while the flavors mingle together.

 - When you are ready to cook, heat large skillet medium heat, check to make sure the pan is hot (add a couple of drops of water, and if they sizzle and evaporate immediately, the pan is ready to use).